visualizersdotnl/tpb-06-final/README.md

 - Take a look at Player\Settings.h, since it contains some important build settings.

   @plek: Did that.
-Added some, removed some :-)
+Added some, removed some.
+Check it out!

 - Inque's 64k framework was quite self-contained (only relied on DX and Win32 api) so that's why 'pimp' is still mostly relying on its own container classes